1300 088 065

 The good news is yes!
 As a New Zealand citizen buying in Australia, you are eligible to use your loan for any kind of residential housing, whether you want to live in it or buy it as an investment property.
 Commercial loans depend on the circumstances, so it’s best to seek advice from a mortgage broker (us!) about your personal situation.

-The government introduced a Stamp duty surcharge in 2016 specifically for foreigners looking to buy property in Australia.
-When citizens from New Zealand arrive in Australia, they are allowed a Special Category Visa (subclass 444).
-If you are on this visa, you will be exempt from having to pay stamp duty surcharge, which is normally required for New South Wales (NSW), Victoria (VIC), Queensland (QLD), Western Australia (WA), South Australia (SA), the Australian Capital Territory (ACT) and Tasmania (TAS).
+If you are on a Special Category Visa (subclass 444) visa, you will be exempt from having to pay stamp duty surcharge, which is normally required for New South Wales (NSW), Victoria (VIC), Queensland (QLD), Western Australia (WA), South Australia (SA), the Australian Capital Territory (ACT) and Tasmania (TAS).

 stamp duty qld uses